Chhichhore: Production

 Chhichhore is inspired by writer-director Nitesh Tiwari's own experiences of college life as a metallurgical engineering student at the Indian Institute of Technology, Bombay, his alma-mater, which is depicted in the film as the 'National College of Technology'; although not completely biographical in nature, it features character sketches loosely inspired by Tiwari himself as protagonist Aniruddha Pathak, as well as some of his closest friends and seniors.
 Some of the scenes were incorporated from the lives of co-writers Piyush Gupta and Nikhil Mehrotra, who worked under Tiwari at Leo Burnett.

 Filming began on 30 September 2018, and first schedule was wrapped on 30 October 2018.
 The second schedule started on 14 November 2018 and wrapped on 15 December 2018.
 Major portions of the film were shot at IIT Bombay.
 The theme song was shot at a cost of ₹9 crores (₹90 million).
 This marked the reunion of choreographers Bosco–Caesar after three years.
 Shane Nigam was supposed to play the role of a Malayali student, but opted out due to scheduling conflicts with Kumbalangi Nights; he was subsequently replaced by newcomer Abhishek Joseph George.

 Marketing and release

 Over the close of February 2019, the cast of the film donned their characters' costume video on the making of the poster on 30 May 2019.

 The film was theatrically released in India on 6 September 2019.
 It was screened at 51st International Film Festival of India in January 2021 in the Indian Panorama section.

 The film had a theatrical release in China on 7 January 2022, the first in two years following a de facto ban on Indian films there due to the 2020–2021 China–India skirmishes.

 Home video

 Later, it was released on Video on demand on Hotstar on 1 November 2019.

 Soundtrack

-The soundtrack to the film was composed by Pritam, while the lyrics were written by Amitabh Bhattacharya.
-The album became chartbuster.
-"Khairiyat" became one of the very first Bollywood songs to reach 1 billion + views only in 4 years of release.
-"Kal Ki Hi Baat Hai" also become super hit.
+The soundtrack to the film was composed by Pritam, while the lyrics were written by Amitabh Bhattacharya, marking their second collaboration with Tiwari after Dangal (2016).
+Sameer Uddin composed the background score.